-i.
 Pooled Salary Income

-GP Providers often share income from their employed positions with their fellow partners in their practices.
-This is known as "pooled" income.
+GP providers often share income from their employed positions with their fellow partners in their practices.
+This is known as 'pooled' income.

-A GP Provider who is a partner in a practice can have this income taxed in one of two ways:- a.
-By the "statutory" method b.
-By the "concessionary" method
+A GP provider who is a partner in a practice can have this income taxed in one of two ways:

+a.
+By the 'statutory' method